 Mar 21, 2013

-Strange Victories: Grove Press, 1951-1985 is a major exhibition about the Grove Press currently currently running at the Special Collections Research Center, Syracuse University Library in Syracuse.
+Strange Victories: Grove Press, 1951-1985 was a major exhibition about the Grove Press that ran at the Special Collections Research Center, Syracuse University Library in Syracuse.

 Grove was founded by Barney Rosset in 1951 and is one of the world's great twentieth-century avant-garde publishing houses.
 It's credited with having introduced many important international authors to American readers during the postwar period.